 - political pressure or interference

-- the race, religion, sex, national origin, political associations, activities or beliefs of the offender or any other person involved
+- the race, religion, sex, national origin, political associations, activities or beliefs of the alleged offender or any other person involved

 - possible political advantage or disadvantage to the Government or any political group or party